FREE SHIPPING on orders over $65 International: over $250

 Tea from this region is the most expensive in the world, with Da Hong Pao topping world records for some of the most expensive tea ever sold.
 Just 20 grams of this tea was once sold for 31,000 USD!

 Harvesting tea can often be a complicated process.
-Zheng Yan, the prime area of Wuyi Shan, where the best and most praised cliff tea is grown, is a National Reserve area where the use of pesticides is prohibited.
+Zheng Yan, the prime area of Wuyi Shan, where the best and most praised cliff tea grows, is a National Reserve area where the use of pesticides is prohibited.
 The area is quite small and allows to grow only a limited amount of tea.
 Furthermore, the processing that this tea undergoes is a unique craft that takes time to master.
 All of the above creates a demand that is much higher than the supply.

 What Does Rock Tea Taste Like?